 Temperature and Humidity - Monitoring Requirements for Sterile Supply Storage Areas

 Lastly, the FDA requires the manufacturers to place an expiration date on all products requesting a 510k clearance.
 They must also list the sterile storage conditions.
-Most manufacturers don't test their products for sterility for much more than six months to a year, with only a few going the extra mile of a couple of years or more.
-In the name of patient safety, even with the growing documentation of the last thirty years supporting event-related sterilization, we cannot determine on our own how one product is performing over another during an event without a laboratory test for contamination.
-So, we must create protocols for temperature and humidity excursions based on scientific data and recommendations from the manufacturers of the products we use and create standards of how to handle products during these critical times.
+Most manufacturers don't test their products for sterility for much more than six months to a year, with only a few going the extra mile for a couple of years or more.
+To prioritize patient safety, despite the increasing evidence from the past three decades in favor of event-related sterilization, we are unable to assess the performance of one product over another without a laboratory test for contamination.
+Therefore, it is essential to establish protocols for temperature and humidity deviations grounded in scientific data and guidance provided by product manufacturers.
+Additionally, we must define standards for handling products during these crucial periods.
+Without proper protocols, we have no way of assuring our sterile products are safe.

 To keep current on topics related to sterile processing and infection control visit our news page. https://www.evolvedsterileprocessing.com/news